Delicious, flaky, veggie-packed vegan pot pies in less than 1 hour. That’s all you need to know.

 - Add the flour and stir with a whisk, then slowly whisk in the broth.

-- Add almond milk, bay leaves and stir.
+- Add almond milk and bay leaves and stir.
 Simmer until the mixture is thickened (about 10 minutes).
 If it still appears too thin, scoop out 1/2 cup of the broth and add 1-2 Tbsp more flour and whisk.
 Add back into the pot to thicken.
-Wait a few minutes, then repeat if necessary.
+Wait a few minutes.
+Then repeat if necessary.

 - While the sauce is thickening, prepare biscuits (if using).
 Cut out, leave unbaked, and set aside.

 - Once the sauce is thickened, add the frozen vegetables and cook for 4-5 more minutes.
 Taste and adjust seasonings, adding more salt and pepper if needed.

 - Discard the bay leaves and divide the mixture evenly between 5-6 lightly greased ramekins or a 8×8 baking dish.
 Top with vegan biscuits and brush the tops of the biscuits with melted vegan butter.
 Set your 8×8 dish or ramekins on a baking sheet to catch overflow and bake until the biscuits are golden brown and the filling is bubbly (about 14-17 minutes).
 Let cool for 5 minutes before serving.